 An Entrepreneurial and Creative Approach

-We will continue to partner with knowledgeable industry professionals by providing first mortgage or preferred equity development financing, joint venture capital and/or certificate of occupancy takeout acquisitions.
+We have extensive expertise and experience partnering with knowledgeable industry professionals to provide first mortgage or preferred equity development financing, joint venture capital and/or certificate of occupancy takeout acquisitions.

-We will grow through acquisitions of existing properties (lease-up and stabilized) from third-parties and select in-house development projects.
+We grow acquisitions of existing properties (lease-up and stabilized) from third parties and select in-house development projects.

 Investing through Financing and Acquisitions

-Based on data provided by Yardi Matrix, we estimate that during the five-year period beginning January 1, 2015, between $25 and $30 billion of new GenV supply entered the top 50 Metropolitan Statistical Areas (MSAs).
+Based on data provided by Yardi Matrix, NexPoint estimates that from January 1, 2015 through January 1, 2020, between $25 and $30 billion of new GenV supply entered the top 50 Metropolitan Statistical Areas (MSAs).
 We believe as much as 75% of the new supply (between $19 and $23 billion) was developed by “merchant builders” targeting an exit through property sale rather than cash flow through a long-term hold.

 A substantial majority of these new deliveries have not reached the market yet, creating numerous acquisition opportunities for NexPoint Storage and NexPoint.